GeorginaCarlisle/inspiring-young-writers/TESTING.md

 ## Responsive Testing

 The platform has been fully tested across a range of screen sizes, from 350px upto 1920px.

+Tailwind's responsive design breakpoints were used alongside testing using chrome developer tools during development.
+The breakpoints used are as follows:
+- Mobile first (< 640px )
+- Small screens ( 640px - 768px )
+- Medium screens ( 768px - 1024px )
+- Large screens ( 1024px - 1280px )
+- Extra large screens ( > 1280px)

+Further testing was carried out on the final deployed site using:
+- iphone12 mini
+- MacbookAir 13inch
+- Chrome Developer tools

 Screenshots that show how the pages change across different screen sizes have been included below.

 ### Landing Page